 This may provide continued opportunities for IPRs holders in the EEA to assert those IPRs against parallel importers from the UK.
 So, anyone engaging in parallel importation of goods from the UK to the EEA must carefully considers whether those goods are protected by unexhausted IPRs in the EEA.

 More concerning is that Brexit has left the UK with all the disadvantages of being tied to EU laws, but none of the advantages, as far as parallel imports, parallel exports and exhaustion of rights are concerned.
 EEA-based companies can easily export their goods to the UK, but UK businesses cannot reciprocate.
 Why is the UK accepting such unilateral deal?
-Because it is heavily dependant on exports coming from Europe, being a nation which manufacturing sector is weak.
+Because it is heavily dependent on exports coming from Europe, being a nation which manufacturing sector is weak.
 Moreover, a lot of UK businesses, and UK consumers, are reliant on the EEA for the supply of goods and raw materials.

 As a consumer, can you imagine living in London and only having access to UK-produced and manufactured goods, if a national exhaustion of rights regime was ever implemented in the UK?
 Not only would retail prices for non-UK manufactured products go through the roof, but basic necessities goods would be in scarce supply.
 The UK could kiss goodbye to all its rich London-based expatriates, unwilling to return to a 1970s’ style shortage-stricken era.